bernardosulzbach/dungeon/README.md

 Planned features
 ----------------
+- Books to teach spells for the character.
+- The ability to learn and use spells.
-- DStopWatch class for timing stuff in the game.
+- StopWatch class for timing stuff in the game.
 - Stop ignoring exceptions, log them all instead.
 - Alignment system.
 (Killing good creatures make you evil.)
 - Trees.